dbalan/rmm-cli/README.md

 ## RememberClick (Abandoned)

-**Not useful to you**
+**Not useful for most people**

 This was an attemt to see if I can wrap a http API nicely inside a Monad transformer stack.
 The API being wrapped is [RememberTheMilk](https://www.rememberthemilk.com/services/api/).

-I did get to a useful state where I can express API as
+got to a semi-useful state where I can express API as

 ```haskell
 queryTasks :: Text -> RtmApiM (APIResponse TaskListResp)
 queryTasks q = makeRequest (Method "rtm.tasks.getList") [("filter", q)]
 ```

 However, finishing this will take too long: The response structures RTM provides is complete bonkers.
-They are barely documented and I really am not interested going through this pain just to write yet another CLI (not at the moment)
+They are barely documented, uses nested structures which looks like product of legacy.
+I am not interested going through this pain just to write yet another CLI (not at the moment)

 for e.g: the response from queryTasks is this: